 Who is Jeffo Nesta?
 Here’s the story…

 Jeff is a singer/songwriter from Ballynanty in the north side of Limerick City in Ireland.
 He writes songs, records them and tries to perform them…that’s it!
-If you want to know a bit more about him, read on…
+If you want to know a bit more, read on…

 He grew up listening to Bob Marley, UB40 and The Wolfe Tones.
 Great tunes with strong social messages blaring across the city’s large housing estates was commonplace.
 This healthy mix of genres would later influence Jeff’s songwriting and encourage him to write songs reflecting his own experiences.

 After teaching himself some chords on the guitar, he’d play to whoever would listen to him.
-Sitting in Whelan’s pub every Sunday with his Distillery FC teammates, they would sing their favourite songs and after a while, he’d gradually introduce some of his own.
+Sitting in Whelan’s pub every Sunday evening with his Distillery FC teammates, they would sing their favourite songs and after a while, they’d start singing their own.
 A regular crowd would gather for a mighty sing-song.

 However, performance and broadcasting of his original songs took a back seat for a few years.
 The old rat-race took hold and bills needed to be paid.
 He got sucked into working at dead-end jobs and joined numerous cover bands to keep in touch with playing music.
 As time went by, he began to play gigs in bars, hotels and holiday resorts around Ireland, Europe & the U.S. This was a great experience for him as he learned about performance and showmanship while playing to different audiences around the world.

-Eventually, after much soul searching, he decided to put his own music out in to the world again.
-He left his miserable job and focused on his own music (all the while playing cover gigs to keep the wolves from the door!).
-He decided on the name “Jeffo Nesta” – using Bob Marley’s middle name “Nesta” as a salute to the great man.
+Eventually, he left his miserable job and focused on his own music (all the while playing cover gigs to keep the wolves from the door!).
+He decided on the alias “Jeffo Nesta” – using Bob Marley’s middle name “Nesta” as a salute to the great man.